python-cffi/cffi/doc/source/using.rst

         return 0
     lib.python_callback = python_callback

-Windows: you can't yet specify the calling convention of callbacks.
-(For regular calls, the correct calling convention should be automatically inferred by the C backend.)
-Use an indirection, like in the example just above.

 Be careful when writing the Python callback function: if it returns an object of the wrong type, or more generally raises an exception, then the exception cannot be propagated.
 Instead, it is printed to stderr